HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

             node bin/dxclient
             ```

 7. A folder named `store` is created in your working directory.
 This is the default location for configuration, logger, and output files.
-If you require to create a new volume directory for a different configuration, set the `VOLUME_DIR` to the desired directory name and run your task.
+If you require to create a new configuration, set the environment variable `VOLUME_DIR` to the desired directory name and run your task.
 For example:

     === "Linux and Apple macOS"
         ```bash